 Facilities for when you go walking in Blackpool

 For the average leisure walkers among us, the other good thing about the Blackpool coastline is that there are plenty of public facilities.

 There are plenty of places to sit for a while to catch your breath and take in the view.
 There are public toilets at regular intervals along the route.
 Plus you’re never very far from a cafe and refreshments to sort out your hunger or thirst.

 If you’ve got a journey before you arrive at Blackpool, you might want to check out the weather and local webcams.

 With so many miles of beautiful coastline to enjoy, a walk at the shore is an obvious choice for most people.

 However, you might be surprised to know just how close you are to green spaces and parks in Blackpool.

 There are a number of parks spread throughout the whole of the Blackpool area, including of course Stanley Park.

-With over 200 acres there are plenty of footpaths at Stanley Park where you can explore and enjoy the wildlife which lives there.
+With over 200 acres there are plenty of footpaths to explore and enjoy the wildlife which lives there.